polkadot-fellows/RFCs/text/0125-xcm-asset-metadata.md

 }
 ```

-The `QueryMetadata` works in conjunction with the existing `QueryResponse` instruction.
+The `ReportMetadata` works in conjunction with the existing `QueryResponse` instruction.
 The `Response` type should be modified accordingly: we need to add a new `AssetMetadata` variant to it.

 ```rust
 /// The struct used in the existing `QueryResponse` instruction.